IlyaMuromec/GameTetris/README.md

  - rotate colors into figure by bottons up and down arrows
  - quickly drop down figure by botton space.

-NextFigure is is auxiliary class releted with class figure.
+NextFigure is auxiliary class releted with class figure.
 Goal this class is display in window next figure